deepakkum21/angular-19-signal/angular19feature.md

     				}
     			})

-    1.  designed to manage asynchronous operations using signal.
+1.  designed to `manage asynchronous operations using signal.`
-    2. It has built-in mechanisms to prevent race conditions, track loading state, handle errors, update the value manually, and trigger data fetching manually as needed.
+2. It has built-in mechanisms to `prevent race conditions, track loading state, handle errors, update the value manually, and trigger data fetching manually as needed`.
-    3. Request :- but it could just as well be a computed signal consisting of multiple values 3.
-Loader :- which we asynchronously download data (the function should return promise).
+3. Request :- but it could just as well be a computed signal consisting of multiple values
+4. Loader :- which we asynchronously download data (the function should return promise).
-    4. The return signal has
+5. The return signal has
     a. isLoading property
     b. value property
     c. error property
     d. reload()

 ## C. afterRenderEffect()

-1.  handle side effects that should only occur after the component has finished rendering.
+1.  handle side effects that should only occur `after the component has finished rendering`.
-2. The effect runs after each render cycle if its dependencies change
+2. The effect `runs after each render cycle if its dependencies change`
-3.  ‘afterRender’ and ‘afterNextRender’, this effect tracks specified dependencies
+3.  this effect tracks specified dependencies
-4.  ‘afterRender’ and ‘afterNextRender’ do not track any dependencies and always schedule a callback to run after the render cycle.
+4.  `‘afterRender’ and ‘afterNextRender’ do not track any dependencies` and `always schedule a callback to run after the render cycle`.

         counter = signal(0);